-- Military pay received while serving on active duty - Allowances provided while on active duty - Compensation for service-connected disability or death or vocational rehabilitation - Benefits for education and training services funded by the Department of Veterans Affairs (VA) - Compensation received by an eligible dependent or indemnity compensation for service-connected deaths - Educational assistance for eligible dependents and survivors of veterans under 38 U.S.C.
+- Military pay and allowances received while serving on active duty. - Compensation for service-connected disability or death or vocational rehabilitation. - Benefits for education and training services funded by the Department of Veterans Affairs (VA). - Compensation received by an eligible dependent or indemnity compensation for service-connected deaths. - Educational assistance for eligible dependents and survivors of veterans under 38 U.S.C.
 3500